 - Failed to conduct proper safety studies

-- Failed to warn the public of Invokana’s potential side effects
+- Failed to warn the public of potential canagliflozin side effects

 In October 2015 Paula Brazil sued Janssen and its parent company Johnson & Johnson. after recurrent nausea and vomiting caused by the drug led to extreme weight loss, which required emergency care at Hamilton Medical Center in Dalton, Georgia.
 In her lawsuit, she accused Janssen of strict liability, negligence, fraud, and misrepresentation, and sought punitive damages for harm.

 In December 2015 Wardell Fleming filed a lawsuit against Janssen, Johnson & Johnson, and Mitsubishi Tanabe.
 Fleming’s kidneys failed after starting treatment with Invokana in 2013.
 The claimant alleged physical and emotional injuries, economic losses, and a loss of enjoyment of life due to the medication’s adverse effects.

 Ultimately, both cases were dismissed for different reasons, but Johnson & Johnson continues to face many more suits over the drug.
 As of September 2016, there were at least 56 cases in 11 federal district courts across the U.S. with similar claims, and an additional 41 cases pending in the Eastern District of Pennsylvania alone.
 Motions were filed to treat these cases similarly to other product liability lawsuits using multidistrict litigation (MDL), and in October 2016, Janssen agreed.

 As of March 2017, 178 cases were pending under MDL 2750 in the U.S. District Court for the District of New Jersey.
 The pending cases in Pennsylvania will transfer to the New Jersey MDL.
 On July 19, 2017, a scheduled “Science Day” will educate the judges about scientific studies that may link or disprove a link between Invokana (and other SGLT2 inhibitors) and the injuries claimed in the lawsuits.
 The cases remain in discovery until the first bellwether trial, which is scheduled for September 2018.

 If you or a loved one has suffered adverse effects after taking Invokana, you may be eligible to file a claim.
-Since these cases are time sensitive, you should contact an attorney specializing in Invokana lawsuits as soon as possible to discuss what’s best for you and your family.
+Since these cases are time sensitive, you should contact an attorney specializing in these cases as soon as possible to discuss what’s best for you and your family.